tfgg/yournextmep/_candidates/eu2014/conservative/kay-swinburne.md

 person: kay-swinburne
 region: wales
 party: conservative
-title: Wales - Conservative Party - Kay Swinburne
+title: Kay Swinburne is running for MEP in Wales for the Conservative Party
 incumbent: true
 ---